-Along the road that leads to Myin Kun, in the heart of Myanmar, the landscape is arid.
-Although the rainy season has only just finished, the land is already dry.
-With less than 600 millimeters of rain a year, against 2,400 on average, in addition to a sandy soil, the Dry Zone is aptly named.
-It covers 10% of the country and is home to almost 18% of its population, which mainly makes its livelihood from farming.
+The landscape is vast and arid surrounding the roads leading to Myin Kun, in the heart of Myanmar.
+Although the rainy season has only just ended, the land is already dry.
+With less than 600 millimeters of rain a year, as compared to a 2,400 ml national average, the Dry Zone is aptly named.
+It covers 10% of the country and is home to almost 18% of its population, which mainly makes its livelihood from farming – despite the sandy soil.

-According to the United Nations Development Programme (UNDP), extreme weather events (droughts and heavy rains) are already largely exacerbated by climate change in this area.
+According to the United Nations Development Programme (UNDP), extreme weather events (droughts and heavy rains) have been exacerbated by climate change.
 Access to irrigation is therefore a crucial factor for the food security of people… and not only in Myin Kun.

-To address this challenge, the Myanmar Ministry of Agriculture is implementing a project, with AFD’s support, which combines rehabilitating irrigation structures and developing more water-efficient farming methods with higher yields.
-The objective: sustainably increase food security and the incomes of farmers.
+To address this challenge, the Myanmar Ministry of Agriculture is implementing a project, with AFD’s support, which will revamp irrigation infrastructure and develop more water-efficient farming methods to obtain higher yields.
+The objective: sustainably increase food security as well as farmers’ incomes.

-To delegate part of the management and maintenance of irrigated areas, the project has also supported the creation of a Water Users Association.
-Its aim is simple: train and mobilize users for the maintenance of the channel and pumps to ensure their sustainability after the project ends.
+To delegate part of the management and maintenance of irrigated areas, the project has supported the creation of a Water Users Association.
+Its aim is simple: train users for the maintenance of the pumps and other equipment to ensure their sustainability, long after the project ends.

-The members of the association, which include U Koko Mg and U Hla Myo Oo, are also trained in the administrative, legal and legislative aspects related to their functions.
+The members of the association, which include U Koko Mg and U Hla Myo Oo, are also trained in the administrative, legal and legislative aspects of the project.
 It is the first structure of its kind to be officially registered in Myanmar.

 “Water is a valuable resource that we must use as best we can.
 While the Water Users Association is still in the structuring phase, its members are showing commitment, and coming up with solutions themselves,” says Marie-Cécile Thirion, AFD’s Director in Myanmar.